Annual Technical Report 2005 on Patent Information Activities submitted by Austria (SCIT/ATR/PI/2005/AT)

 Filed patent and utility model applications and published documents are classified according to the last IPC edition (7th edition).
-For search purposes the IPC and ECLA systems are used.
+For search purposes the IPC, ECLA and the Japanese classification systems are used.
 Reclassification of patent documents is not carried out.

-Internal training courses on the use of the IPC and ECLA systems were held for the technical examiners in 2004.
+Internal training courses on the use of the IPC, ECLA and the Japanese classification systems were held for the technical examiners in 2005.

 IV.
 Search file establishment and upkeep

 The classified search files of the technical examiners cover all documents of the PCT minimum documentation.